feltus/biohackathon-finding-dna-eqtls-underlying-a-disease/README.md

 * Prometheus prompts *

 ```
+What is an eQTL?
+Please explain in the context of the human organism.
 How do I find eQTLs associated with genes using the GTEx project?
 Please provide an example using breast tissue on eQTLs that control BRCA1 expression.

 ```